Seven Key Challenges to Cloud Computing

 Continuous monitoring and supervision

 Cloud computing often suffers from frequent outages, owing to the lack of round-the-clock service on the part of cloud providers.
-It is important to monitor the cloud service continuously as well as to supervise its performance, business dependency and robustness.
+It is important to monitor the cloud service continuously as well as to supervise its performance, business dependency, and robustness.

 Addressing the security concerns of any business is a major challenge of cloud computing.
-Enterprises adopting the technology store valuable corporate data in cloud, outside the corporate firewall.
+Enterprises adopting the technology store valuable corporate data in the cloud, outside the corporate firewall.
 This obviously concerns the enterprises, as hacking or other attacks on the cloud infrastructure could damage or expose the data of multiple clients.
-To prevent such damages, some of the measures include tracking unusual behaviour across servers, buying security hardware and using security applications.
+To prevent such damages, some of the measures include tracking unusual behavior across servers, buying security hardware and using security applications.

 Data access and integration

 Although the benefits of cloud computing are well established, many companies are still not sure about its implementation.
-For this, enterprises need to have a good and clear view of how to use the technology to add value to their unique businesses.
+For this, enterprises need to have a good and clear view of how to use technology to add value to their unique businesses.
 Comparing specific metrics of cloud computing and traditional IT can be helpful in evaluating costing and work efficiency.
 The cloud ROI model must include components like workload-wise assessment, Capex versus Opex costs benefits etc.

-Scalable and on-demand nature of cloud services makes the assessment of cost difficult.
+Scalable and on-demand nature of cloud services makes the assessment of most difficult.
 Contracting and budgeting issues arise often with scalable and incremental cloud service procurements.
 Heavy use of a service for a few days may consume the budget of several months.